Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 // highlight-end
 ```

 You can also store multiple values in the attribute using `List<object>`.
-To add a value to an attribute, you can use the `AddToAttribute` method, which will either set the initial scalar value for the attribute, or add the value to the existing list, if it's not a duplicate (it will construct a new list, if the current value is not an `IList`), as illustrated below.
+To add a value to an attribute, you can use the `AddToAttribute` method, which will either set the initial scalar value for the attribute or add the value to the existing list, if it's not a duplicate (it will construct a new list if the current value is not an `IList`), as illustrated below.

 ```cs
 Header hdr = new Header("type", "ID", "Display Text");